 Juliette is said to have implemented Bordeaux-style wine-growing techniques in Piedmont.
 In addition to her oenological know-how, Juliette is also remembered for advancing various women’s and children’s causes.
 She also established a foundation for women and children that still exists today.

 Elegant Alba, Home of Chocolate, Truffles & Wine

 Though we witnessed a mock truffle hunt the day before in Monferrato, we would miss Alba’s famed White Truffle Fair by just a few weeks.
-There, prized fungi can fetch thousands of Euros per kilogram!
+There, prized fungi can fetch thousands of euros per kilo!

 We would see other fixtures for which this capital city of the Langhe is known, mainly the Ferrero Chocolate Factory, and Alba’s elegant Neo-Gothic cathedral.
 We found it interesting to hear how the cathedral’s interior had evolved.
 Marco explained that the priest originally had his back turned to the congregation.
-Later, an evolving philosophy dictated that he be closer to the attendees, and facing them.
+Later, an evolving philosophy dictated that he face the attendees and be closer to them.
 This more recent evolution resulted in a new chandelier and altar being constructed.
-The light fixture is ultra-modern, and apparently stirred up quite a controversy when it was installed!
+The light fixture is ultra-modern, and apparently stirred up quite a controversy when it was installed.

 Where in the World?

 - Italy’s Piedmont (Piemonte) region is located about 140 km (85 miles) southwest of Milan.
 High-speed trains link the Piedmont area to Italian tourist meccas such as Rome and Venice.
 See Trenitalia for schedules and prices.